edurant/edurant.github.io/courses/cs4981/week2lab.md

 ## Option 1: Signal Representation

 ### Problem Description
-In this lab, you are to classify 1-dimensional signals as representing a “hill” or a “valley”.
+In this lab, you are to classify 1-dimensional signals as representing a ?hill? or a ?valley?.

 We will be using the [UCI Machine Learning Repository: Hill-Valley Data Set](https://archive.ics.uci.edu/ml/datasets/Hill-Valley), and I will provide several versions of this data to assist you in the various approaches you may choose to classify the signals.

-The dataset consists of 1212 signals of “clean” data, in which each signal is smooth and clearly shows a hill or valley.
+The dataset consists of 1212 signals of ?clean? data, in which each signal is smooth and clearly shows a hill or valley.
 Each signal consists of 100 points.

 Examples of the signals when plotted: ![Three plotted signals](week3lab_hillvaley.png "Three plotted signals")

-For additional challenge, the dataset also provides 1212 signals of “noisy” data, where the hill or valley can still be discerned by the human eye, but the classification is more difficult.
+For additional challenge, the dataset also provides 1212 signals of ?noisy? data, where the hill or valley can still be discerned by the human eye, but the classification is more difficult.

 You may use the original text files from the UCI site, the MATLAB files I have created containing the signals and labels in various forms, or the image files I have created containing plots of the signals.
 A detailed description of the available formats will be included at the end of this document.
 You may use any computational environment you wish; MATLAB is not required.